 How Can Employers Verify Education History?

 Before you begin the verification process, establish what education level your job opening requires.
-Be sure to understand the legalities regarding privacy and the regulations imposed by FERPA—the federal Family Educational Rights and Privacy Act that protects certain privacies.
+Be sure to understand the legalities regarding privacy and the regulations imposed by FERPA—the Family Educational Rights and Privacy Act that protects certain student records.

-It’s also important to touch on a candidate’s education during the interview process; if questions about an applicant’s accreditation or degree are met with conflicting responses, you may want to put more effort into verifying that they do hold the certifications promised on their resume.
+It’s also important to touch on a candidate’s education during the interview process; if questions about an applicant’s certifications or degrees are met with conflicting responses, you may want to put more effort into verifying that they do hold the certifications promised on their resume.

-Education verification is just one crucial component of a comprehensive employment background check.
+Education verification is just one crucial component in a comprehensive employment background check.